Accepts questions from anywhere.

 Any other information on these would be helpful.
 Thanking you in advance.

-Clark County WA about 1 month ago
+Clark County WA 4 months ago

 They literally pulled them from my hair follicle and did a lab report that was conclusive that they do live on humans.
 Just not one from one follicle but from many.
 I not only have one species but several of them.
 Not only that but they are in my colon stool sample came out positive at once not twice but three times.
 Conclusive that they are not coming from my anus pick from inside my colon.
 This is Dr like you that are causing other doctors not to listen to patients not one test was done on me at first for a full year after 38 doctors I finally went to the labs and had them pull the samples themselves and do the report instead of a dermatologist or a parasite specialist looking through the microscope themself.
 I am now taking these reports and having them mailed to the CDC where I also been in contact and they are also doing studies regarding collombolla human infestation.
 And even though they found that they do infest humans they are not issuing report until they have all other questions answered due to the fact that they had denied this possibility in the past.
 That's just great that doesn't help the suffering that is going on right now and I do mean suffering.
 If you like I would love to email you I labs.
 And stop saying to yourself that the lad must be contaminated and all the other excuses that came up because I made sure this was done right and done several times for I had let the lab know that it was going to the CDC